Sreddx/oracooool/README.md

-# Oracooool Formula 1 web app:
+# Oracooool Formula 1 web app

 Web application that allows people to learn about the formula 1 rules, make predictions and share predictions with their friends.